oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 A CSAF document SHALL fulfill the following requirements to satisfy the profile "Generic CSAF":

-* The following elements must exist and be valid:
+* The following elements MUST exist and be valid:
   * `/document/category`
   * `/document/csaf_version`
   * `/document/publisher/category`